CREATIVE CARE AS PROCESS + PRACTICE

 Hello, I’m Julia Joy

-I’m a multidisciplinary, process-based artist and community arts facilitator based in Cape Town.
+I’m a multi-disciplinary, process-based artist and community arts facilitator living and loving in Cape Town, South Africa.

-My practice is rooted in primarily analogue expressions as a way to listen inward, make meaning, and hold space for what’s tender and unfinished.
-This is work I return to for myself first: a practice of radical self-care, quiet resistance, and reclaiming joy.
-It is such a (much needed) break from the screen and the scroll - that which ‘demands my attention’ but not my intentions - it a radical act of self-care for me to unplug and re-connect.
+My art practice is rooted in analogue expressions as a way to listen inward, make meaning, and hold space for what’s tender and unpolished.
+This is work I return to for myself first: a practice of radical self-care and discipline.

 My Core Creative Practices